w3c/wai-website/collections/_tips/writing.fr.md

 title_html: "Écrire pour l’accessibilité Web"
 nav_title: Conseils pour l’écriture
 lang: fr  # Change "en" to the translated-language shortcode
-last_updated: 2023-10-10  # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2023-10-10  # Keep the date of the English version

 resource:
   ref: /tips/  # Do not change this